Case Interview Practice

 Practice drills

-To prepare effectively, engage in practice drills that simulate real case interviews.
+To prepare effectively, engage in practice drills that simulate real interview scenarios.
 Consider the following:

-• Conduct mock interviews with peers focusing on non-profit operations.
+• Conduct mock interviews with peers focusing on operations cases.

 Case-type and industry framework adaptation preview